 Below is an excerpt from Simple Steps to Foot Pain Relief.

 Before I had children, I assumed that the love of shoes came from the environment, but after raising some kids in a barefoot/ALL minimal-footwear household, there it was: one of my kids loved to stomp around in heels.
-We don’t have these shoes in our house as you can imagine, but it turns out access to “dessert” shoes are as rampant as access to sugary treats.
+We don’t have these shoes in our house, as you can imagine, but it turns out access to “dessert” shoes is as rampant as access to sugary treats.
 Which is seemingly all. the. time.

 It’d be a hard sell to say that a child has a natural affinity (natural meaning “as found in nature”) for dressy shoes, but I’d totally buy that children and adults alike have a natural tendency to adorn their bodies, perhaps some more than others.

 Comparing my two children (which is the most immediate sample I have) I have observed that my youngest prioritizes adornment more than my oldest.
 But in her habitat—of children’s books and dress-up boxes at friend’s houses—the only example of foot adornment seems to be smaller (plastic, pink, and sparkly) versions of high heels.

 A few years ago I read this blog post on "Princess Feet".
 This was before I had kids wearing shoes.
 But once I had a child who seemed to have “adorn” in her constitution, I recalled the author of Princess Feet had given me a tool.
 She made the distinction between footwear and foot adornment.
 Boom.
 Once we, the parents, recalled this distinction we went into full-scale "decorate your feet" mode—providing paint, pens, stickers, and even mud to quench her desire for adornment.

 These were bits of holiday wrapping made into "flip flops" proving the old adage that one person's trash is another person's flip flops made out of trash.

 These are everyone's mud Vibrams, as in "Everyone, put on your mud Vibrams" –my 3 year old.